SaltyGoo/saltygoo.github.io/_posts/2020-11-13-deaths-scythe.md

 You touch a corpse and it disintegrates as you pluck a black scythe from its chest.
 The scythe deals [sum] damage, doubled to creatures of the same type as the corpse used to create the scythe.

+If you invest 4 dice or more in this spell, the effect becomes permanente.

 ###### Death + Scythe
 ###### adapted from [Coins & Scrolls](https://coinsandscrolls.blogspot.com/2017/11/osr-necromancers.html)